Preben Maegaard

-Preben Maegaard (September 25, 1935 – March 25, 2021), was a Danish renewable energy pioneer, author and expert.
+Preben Maegaard (25 September 1935 – 25 March 2021) was a Danish renewable energy pioneer, author and expert.
 Since the oil crisis in 1974 he worked for the transition from fossil fuels to renewable energy.

 Preben Maegaard was co-founder of the Nordic Folkecenter for Renewable Energy, established in 1983, and its director 1984 till 2013 (www.folkecenter.net).

-Work
+Life and work

 Preben Maegaard works locally, nationally and internationally at the organisational, political and technological levels within broad spectrum of renewable energy technologies.